By Marika Sboros

 What is the likely outcome of the AHPRA action unless that brute action ever happens?
 Anybody’s guess at this stage.
 I’m ever the optimist.

-My guess is that through brute force, Thomas Eddison’s prophetic words will prevail: “The doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.”
+Thomas Eddison’s prophetic words could prevail: “The doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.”

 Fettke is considering his options.
 In the meantime, he has handed over the nutrition baton to wife, Belinda.
 She spearheads Nutrition for Life he founded, and the qualified registered dietitians who make up its staff.